-- Pursuant to Law 3855/2010, an Inter-ministerial Committee was established.
-This Committee aims primarily to proceed to the "drafting of an Action Plan to promote Green Public Procurement and submission of proposals for national policy making".
-Its competences include between others responsibilities for: - The prompt information of suppliers of the public and wider public sector, as well as other stakeholders. - The supervision of the drafting of environmental criteria or the adoption of those already issued by the European Commission. - The selection of products, services and works for which environmental criteria shall be applied. - The assessment, implementation, monitoring and updating of national policy and the Action Plan in the country. - The recommendation to the Minister of Environment, Energy and Climate Change and the competent Minister of any necessary legislative provision and modification of the existing legislative framework, if needed. - The adoption of the measures required for the enforcement of the relevant provisions on Green Public Procurement and the fulfillment of their aim, for recommending that the Minister of Environment, Energy and Climate Change and the competent Minister. - The invitation of specialized experts and scientists involved in research on the topics falling within the scope of the Committee, in order to ensure the technical and scientific support to the Committee, that the Minister of Environment, Energy and Climate Change and the competent Minister proceed to the assignment of studies and programs, in order to promote the implementation of Green Public Procurement and the fulfillment of the Committee's tasks. - The organisation or participation in workshops, programs, conferences or public debates, in order to inform, develop and disseminate the principles and applications of Green Public Procurement. - A study on products and services with environmental characteristics has been commissioned, aiming at assessing the degree of the market preparedness to integrate green criteria in public procurement.
+- Pursuant to Law 3855/2010, an Interministerial Committee was established.
+The said Committee aims primarily to proceed to the "drafting of an Action Plan to promote Green Public Procurement and submission of proposals for national policy making".
+Its competences include, inter alia, the prompt information of suppliers of the public and wider public sector, as well as other stakeholders, the supervision of the drafting of environmental criteria or the adoption of those already issued by the European Commission, the selection of products, services and works for which environmental criteria shall be applied, the assessment, implementation monitoring and updating of national policy and the Action Plan in our country.
+The Committee is, moreover, responsible for recommending to the Minister of Environment, Energy and Climate Change and the competent Minister any necessary legislative provision and modification of the existing legislative framework, if needed, as well as the adoption of the measures required for the enforcement of the relevant provisions on Green Public Procurement and the fulfilment of their aim, for recommending that the Minister of Environment, Energy and Climate Change and the competent Minister invite specialized experts and scientists involved in research on the topics falling within the scope of the Committee, in order to ensure the technical and scientific support to the Committee, that the Minister of Environment, Energy and Climate Change and the competent Minister proceed to the assignment of studies and programmes, in order to promote the implementation of Green Public Procurement and the fulfilment of the Committee's tasks, the organisation or participation in workshops, programmes, conferences or public debates, in order to inform, develop and disseminate the principles and applications of Green Public Procurement. - A study on products and services with environmental characteristics has been commissioned, aiming at assessing the degree of the market preparedness to integrate green criteria in public procurement.

-The abovementioned Committee (together with a "Green Office" within the Ministry of Environment, Energy and Climate Change, which has not been established as yet) aspires to ensure the support and the prompt supply of information to the public contracting authorities and to the market suppliers.
-Their role consists in forming a cooperation framework through the creation of working groups and in coordinating all the necessary actions to develop environmental criteria and select specific products and services for the criteria to be applied.
+The abovementioned Committee (together with a "Green Office" within the Ministry of Environment, Energy and Climate Change, which has not been established as yet) aspires to ensure the support and prompt supply of information to the public contracting authorities and the market suppliers.
+Their role consists in forming a cooperation framework through the creation of working groups and coordinating all the necessary actions to develop environmental criteria and select specific products and services for the criteria to be applied.

-However, for the proposed actions to be widely accepted, the cooperation and involvement of Regional, Municipal Entities - Directorates should be more intensified.
+However, for the proposed actions to be widely accepted, the cooperation and involvement of Regional, Municipal Entities - Directorates should intensify.

 - 1.5.2.
 Other provisions and measures actions for the promotion and implementation of Green Public Procurement (GPP) - 1.5.2.1.
-Actions within the framework of the Energy Efficiency Management Plans (EEMPs) implementation.
+Actions within the framework of the Energy Efficiency Action Plan (EEAP) implementation